bicarbon8/automated-functional-testing/packages/aft-testrail/README.md

 - **cacheDurationMs** - the maximum number of milliseconds to cache responses from TestRail's API _(defaults to 300000)_

 ## Usage
-you can submit results directly by calling the `aft-core.LoggingPluginManager.logResult(result: TestResult)` function or results will automatically be submitted if using the `aft-core.should(options)` with valid `testCases` specified in the `options` object.
+you can submit results directly by calling the `aft-core.LoggingPluginManager.logResult(result: TestResult)` function or results will automatically be submitted if using the `aft-core.verify(assertion)` with valid `testCases` specified in the `options` object.

 > NOTE: sending a `TestResult` with a `TestStatus` of `Failed` will be converted to a status of `Retest` before submitting to TestRail**